NavpreetSamra/tiledesk-docs/apis/webhook.md

 ## RESTHooks

-Tiledek use RestHook patterns.
+Tiledek uses RestHook patterns.
 REST Hooks itself is not a specification, it is a collection of patterns that treat webhooks like subscriptions.
 These subscriptions are manipulated via a REST API just like any other resource.
 More info here: [http://resthooks.org](http://resthooks.org)

 Tiledesk can send notifications when some particular action is performed.
 Such a notification is called a webhook – it’s just a simple HTTP request that Tiledesk sends to your server when a particular event occurs.